jessecanada/django-labeller/README.md

 > cd simple_django_labeller
 > celery -A example_labeller_app worker -l info
 ```
+---
+***Note***
-Note that Celery v4 and above are not strictly compatible with Windows, but it can work if you run:
+Celery v4 or above is not strictly compatible with Windows, but it can work if you run:
 ```shell script
 > celery -A example_labeller_app worker --pool=solo -l info
 ```
+---
 4. To stop rabbitmq-server:
 ```shell script
 > rabbitmqctl stop